Gluten

 Gluten is a structural protein complex naturally found in certain cereal grains.
 The term gluten usually refers to the elastic network of a wheat grain's proteins, gliadin and glutenin primarily, which forms readily with the addition of water and often kneading in the case of bread dough.
-The types of grains that contain gluten include all species of wheat (common wheat, durum, spelt, khorasan, emmer, and einkorn), and barley, rye, and some cultivars of oat; moreover, cross hybrids of any of these cereal grains also contain gluten, e.g. triticale.
+The types of grains that contain gluten include all species of wheat (common wheat, durum, spelt, khorasan, emmer, and einkorn), barley, rye, and some cultivars of oat; moreover, cross hybrids of any of these cereal grains also contain gluten, e.g. triticale.
 Gluten makes up 75–85% of the total protein in bread wheat.

 Glutens, especially Triticeae glutens, have unique viscoelastic and adhesive properties, which give dough its elasticity, helping it rise and keep its shape and often leaving the final product with a chewy texture.
 These properties, and its relatively low cost, make gluten valuable to both food and non-food industries.

 Wheat gluten is composed of mainly two types of proteins: the glutenins and the gliadins, which in turn can be divided into high molecular and low molecular glutenins and α/β, γ and Ω gliadins.
 Its homologous seed storage proteins, in barley, are referred to as hordeins, in rye, secalins, and in oats, avenins.
 These protein classes are collectively referred to as "gluten".
 The storage proteins in other grains, such as maize (zeins) and rice (rice protein), are sometimes called gluten, but they do not cause harmful effects in people with celiac disease.

 Bread produced from wheat grains contains gluten.

-Gluten can trigger adverse, inflammatory, immunological, and autoimmune reactions in some people.
+Gluten can trigger adverse inflammatory, immunological, and autoimmune reactions in some people.
 The spectrum of gluten related disorders includes celiac disease in 1–2% of the general population, non-celiac gluten sensitivity in 0.5–13% of the general population, as well as dermatitis herpetiformis, gluten ataxia and other neurological disorders.
 These disorders are treated by a gluten-free diet.